Pontiac76/VisionBasic/Projects/README.md

 Once you're within VB, execute the following:

-load "$",9
+DEVICE 9

-Then, ignore the error.
-This just changes the active drive as far as VB is concerned.
-Execute DIR and you should see either an empty disk, or, your already prepared D81 contents.
+Execute DIR and you should see either an empty disk, or, your already prepared disk contents.

 ![x64sc_03qpkbjil8](https://user-images.githubusercontent.com/4532020/210963893-1b508d0c-680b-4003-b4de-688180a49233.png)